imrafaelmerino/json-values/docs/README.md

 ## <a name="introduction"><a/> Introduction
 Welcome to **json-values**, the first-ever Json library in _Java_ implemented with persistent data structures.

-One of the most important aspects of functional programming is immutable data structures, better known as values.
-Updating these structures using the copy-on-write approach is very inefficient, and this is the reason why persistent data structures were created.
+One of the most essential aspects of functional programming is immutable data structures, better known as values.
+Updating these structures using the copy-on-write approach is inefficient, and this is why persistent data structures were created.
 On the other hand, JSON is a lightweight, text-based, language-independent data interchange format.
 It's become so popular due to its simplicity.

-There are a lot of libraries out there to work with JSON in the JVM ecosystem; however, none of them use persistent data structures.
+There are many libraries out there to work with JSON in the JVM ecosystem; however, none of them use persistent data structures.
 In most cases, those libraries parse a string or array of bytes into an object.
 The thing is, why do that?
-JSON is a great structure.
+JSON is a magnificent structure.
 It's simple, easy to aggregate, ease to create, easy to reason about, so why create yet another abstraction over JSON?
-Moreover, there are many architectures that work with JSON end-to-end.
-Going from JSON to objects or strings back and forth is not very efficient, especially when copy-on-write is the only option to avoid mutation.
-All these points are way better elaborated in the talk [the value of values](https://www.youtube.com/watch?v=-6BsiVyC1kM), a masterpiece from Rich Hickey.
+Moreover, many architectures work with JSON end-to-end.
+Going from JSON to objects or strings back and forth is not efficient, especially when copy-on-write is the only option to avoid mutation.

 ## <a name="whatfor"><a/> What to use json-values for and when to use it
-* You need to deal with Jsons, and you want to program following a functional style, **using functions and immutable types (or values)**, but you can't benefit from all the advantages that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
+* You need to deal with Jsons, and you want to program following a functional style, **using functions and immutable types (or values)**, but you can't benefit from all the advantage that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
-The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, streams... but, without immutability, something is still missing, and as _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
+The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, and streams, but without immutability, something is still missing, and as _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
 * You manipulate Jsons all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams, and collectors, making json manipulation simple, fast, and efficient.
 * Simplicity matters, and I 'd argue that **json-values** is simple.
-* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples.examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)
+* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)